FrancisBaileyH/HiveSessionAgent/README.md

 ## Hive Session Agent
+### *New Announcement
+Base5 climbing gyms are **now** supported.
+The codebase has been refactored to support multiple facilities and includes a new `ListLocations` command as well as more enhanced error responses.

 ### About
 The Hive is a popular set of climbing gyms located in the greater Vancouver area.
 Since COVID-19 started, all climbing sessions must be reserved through a booking system.
 Often times, the more popular gym sessions will book up immediately or require you to monitor for a session to open up.